lytics/grid/grid.v3/README.md

 ## Example Actor, Part 2
 An actor will typically need to receive data to work on.
 This may come from the filesystem or a database, but it can also come from messages sent to a mailbox.
-Just like actors a mailbox is unique by name.
+Just like actors, a mailbox is unique by name.
 Etcd is used to register the name and guarantee that only one such mailbox exists.